Isle of Anglesey County Council

 DURABILITY INDICATION AND STORAGE CONDITIONS

-A durability indication in the form of a best-before date must be applied to prepacked honey.
+A durability indication in the form of a best-before or best-before-end date must be applied to prepacked honey.
 Honey that is intended to have a shelf life in excess of three months is required to be marked with at least a month and a year, such as 'Best before end Nov 2023'.
 However, in order to be able to identify a particular batch of honey (see below), you may wish to also include the day - for example, 'Best before 30 Nov 2023'.

 LOT MARKING

-Each jar of honey should have a code on it that identifies it with a single batch - for example, this could be all the honey that is packed in one day.
-You can use a best-before date (if it indicates at least a day and month), a number or some other code.
+Each jar of honey should have a code on it that identifies the batch from which it came - for example, this could be all the honey that is packed in one day.
+The best-before date can be the lot mark (if it indicates at least a day and month), but it may alternatively be a number or code.
 If you do not use a date, it may be best to put an 'L' in front of the code to make it clear that it is a lot mark.
 The lot mark can appear anywhere on the jar.

-Honey sold only from the premises on which it was packed does not need to be lot-marked.
-However, it is advisable to lot-mark all jars regardless so that the honey can be easily traced back to the batch from which it came.
+Honey sold non-prepacked or prepacked for direct sale does not need a durability indication, as such it is advisable to provide a lot mark so that the honey can be easily traced back to the batch from which it came.

 Please see 'Packaged goods: average quantity' for more information.